top of page

 Our flowers grow slowly, without any artificial light or heat and we do not use pesticides or herbicides.
 They are cut straight from the field to you, so zero air miles and a very low carbon footprint.

 We care about the environment.
-We look after the soil by adding organic matter and do very little digging.
+We look after the soil by adding organic matter and all our flower beds have been created following 'no dig' principles.
 All our seeds are sown and grown on in peat free compost.
-We are bee and wildlife friendly – Paul keeps bees and we have been successful in encouraging hedgehogs, lizards, grass snakes and other wildlife to our plot, by providing wilder areas and safe habitats.
+We have planted native hedges and hundreds of trees.
+We leave wild areas of long grass and scrub, and have created log piles and dead hedges to provide safe habitats and increase biodiversity.
 We rely and encourage natural predators to take care of the pests.

 Our flowers are available from April to October and will change from week to week, it just depends what is ready to pick in the field.
-We start the beginning of April with scented narcissi and tulips, and through the months we’ll have flowers such as sweet rocket, foxgloves, cornflowers, snapdragons, sweet peas, larkspur, rudbeckia, sunflowers and dahlias, to name a few.
+We start in April with scented narcissi, tulips and ranunculus, and through the months we’ll have flowers such as sweet rocket, Icelandic poppies, foxgloves, snapdragons, sweet peas, larkspur, rudbeckia, and dahlias, to name a few.
 We believe flowers should be full of life and scent and love to use scented herbs and foliage in our bunches and bouquets.

 On occasions we may source British grown flowers from other local flower farmers.
 We never use imported flowers.
 All our flowers are picked to order, so minimising waste.
 Any surplus flowers in the field are picked and dried naturally to be used at a later date.
 Any plant waste is composted on site and added back to the soil.